 Elizabeth Olds, PhD - Human selective attention, visual search, and visual object recognition.

 S. Mark Pancer , PhD - Community involvement, volunteering and social activism, particularly among youth; prevention of social, academic and mental health problems in children and youth, evaluation of community-based programs; political psychology.

 Michael W. Pratt, EdD - Lifespan moral development, development of environmental concern, parenting, grandparenting and family narratives, youth, identity development and life stories, intimacy, generativity, and personality development, transition to university.

-Manuel Riemer, PhD - Youth engagement in the environment, environmental justice, psychological application to global climate change, behavioural sustainability, changing complex social systems, evaluation and sustainability of social programs, mixed methods.
+Manuel Riemer, PhD - Youth engagement in the environment, environmental justice, psychological application to global climate change, changing complex social systems, evaluation and sustainability of social programs, art-based methods for social change, mental health services research, mixed methods.

 Kim Roberts, PhD - Children's memory and learning, source monitoring, eyewitness testimony, children and the legal system.